alloy-rs/book/vocs/docs/pages/guides/interacting-with-multiple-networks.md

+---
+description: Use the Network trait to seamlessly interact with different blockchain networks and handle varying RPC types
+---

 # Interacting with multiple networks

 The provider trait is generic over the network type, `Provider<N: Network = Ethereum>`, with the default network set to `Ethereum`.